 The center also facilitates applied environmental research projects undertaken by the Southwest Center for Environmental Research and Policy (SCERP), a consortium of five U.S. and four Mexican universities.
 SCERP develops a research agenda for the study of air and water quality, hazardous waste problems, environmental health issues, and growth management questions in the border region.

-The center manages the Sierra Ancha Research Station, located at an elevation of 5,000 feet in the desert-pine forest transition.
-The station offers research potential in biology, geology, anthropology, physical geography, and resource management.
-Research space and living accommodations are also available for academic, research, and community organizations.
 For more information, contact the director, Center for Environmental Studies, Tempe Center (University and Mill), 480/965-2975, or access the center's Web site at www.asu.edu/ces.

 ASU East